aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 (add-to-list 'meow-char-thing-table '(?m . inline-math))
 ```

-Now, when we&rsquo;re inside an inline math environment, we can press `, m` to select all the text within the math environment, and `. m` to select all of the math environment.
+Now, when we're inside an inline math environment, we can press `, m` to select all the text within the math environment, and `. m` to select all of the math environment.

 {{< figure src="/ox-hugo/meow-math-demo.gif" caption="<span class=\"figure-number\">Figure 2: </span>Demo of our user-defined math thing" >}}